gadget-inc/templates/monthly-subscription-template/.template/docs/introduction.md

 For more information about this template please navigate to the [setup instructions](template-setup).

-This template is an example of how to handle monthly subscriptions using the Shopify Billing API.
+This template is an example of how to handle monthly subscriptions with a free trial period using the Shopify Billing API.
 Merchants will be charged based on plans defined by the app developer, on a monthly recurring basis.

+Note: Billing is only required for [public Shopify apps](https://help.shopify.com/en/manual/apps/app-types).